kanors-emr/VedaOnline-documentation/source/pages/Navigator.rst

     * InConsistent – file has been modified after the last SYNC operation
     * ToRemove – missing template imported previously now flagged for removal from the database
     * FileMissing – previously imported template that no longer exists in the template folder
-    * FileOpen – a template currently open, so can not be processed/imported
     * Error – if a file has thrown an error

 .. image:: images/nav_files_status_legend.png